jamonserrano/plumber-sass/README.md

 # Plumber
 _Real baseline grids with SASS_

-Plumber helps you add vertical rhythm to your page using a real baseline grid – with each line of text sitting on a gridline.
-Its simplicity makes it easier to implement graphical designs or to create better looking documents from scratch.
+Plumber helps you create better looking documents by adding vertical rhythm to your page easily.

 ## Installation